kanidm/kanidm/book/src/access_control/intro.md

 ## High Privilege Groups

 Kanidm has a special group called `idm_high_privilege`.
-This acts as a "taint" on it's members
+This acts as a "taint" on it's members to indicate that they have an elevated level of access within Kanidm or other systems.

 This taint flag exists to prevent lateral movement from other roles that have higher levels of privilege.